About me and my work

 After retiring from a career in the law I embarked on a number of courses to explore and further my longstanding interest in photography.
 This has led me to undertake a degree course with the Open College of the Arts, on the final module of which I am currently working.
 This site reflects some of the projects, and wider interests, that I am presently pursuing for the final stages of my degree.

 My practice is primarily concerned with exploring temporality in photographs, specifically the extent to which photographs, singly or in groups, can contain elements of the Past and hints of possible futures.
-To do so I am concentrating on landscape photography, photographing particular sites and places in and around my village, Stocksfield in Northumberland, over repeated visits at regular intervals.
-I am also rephotographing local scenes in old photos held in a community based archive, and drawn from a number of other sources.
+I am particularly interested in the relationship between Jaques Derrida's concept of Hauntology and photography, and to what extent it might be argued that photography is an inherently "hauntological" medium.
+To do so I am concentrating on landscape photography, rephotographing particular sites and places in and around my village, Stocksfield in Northumberland, that appear in old photos held in a couple of community based archives, and drawn from a number of other sources.
+This project, Stocksfield Rephotographed, provides a practical platform for ongoing research into this relationship.

 Using Format